 - User file activity (download, delete, print, copy, move)

 Gain Visibility and Ensure Security in the Cloud with Arctic Wolf

-With comprehensive cloud monitoring included as part of Arctic Wolf’s security operations center (SOC)-as-a-service, you get 24x7 visibility into the security posture of both your on-premises network and your cloud services.
+With comprehensive cloud monitoring included as part of Arctic Wolf’s security operations, you get 24×7 visibility into the security posture of both your on-premises network and your cloud services.
 Arctic Wolf utilizes hybrid AI and the security operations expertise of its Concierge Security Team to detect and respond to advanced attacks with 10x better accuracy, helping to minimize the impact of attacks on your business.

 As you continue to expand into the cloud, make sure you keep each new attack surface as protected as your traditional on-premise network infrastructure.